-The following data were extracted from the studies: 1) Study design; 2) Country of origin; 3) Number of subjects; 4) Characteristics of the subjects; 5) Type of knee joint loading estimate; 6) Magnitudes of the estimate; 7) Description of the interventions (if any); and 8)

-Structural disease progression outcome (i.e., semi-quantitative or quantitative measures on x-ray and/or MRI).
+The following data were extracted from the studies: (1) Study design; (2) Country of origin; (3) Number of subjects; (4) Characteristics of the subjects; (5) Type of knee joint loading estimate; (6) Magnitudes of the estimate; (7) Description of the interventions (if any) and (8) Structural disease progression outcome (ie, semi-quantitative or quantitative measures on X-ray and/or MRI).

 For prospective cohort studies, we extracted estimates of the association between baseline knee joint loading and structural disease progression from baseline to follow-up.
-A progression group is typically compared to a nonprogression group at baseline and the results are typically reported as odds ratios (OR) for disease progression for a one-unit higher baseline knee joint loading.
-If no OR were reported, we either calculated it from the reported data (if possible), or contacted the study authors requesting the OR.
+A progression group is typically compared to a non-progression group at baseline and the results are typically reported as ORs for disease progression for a one-unit higher baseline knee joint loading.
+If no OR was reported, we either calculated it from the reported data (if possible), or contacted the study authors and requested for the OR.
 For the RCTs we aimed to compare relative risks of structural disease progression between knee joint loading modification and control groups.

-The individual study results were combined in a random effects meta-analysis model using Review Manager.[25]
-Heterogeneity between trials was assessed using the standard Qtest statistic (testing the hypothesis of homogeneity), and we present the I2 value, which can be interpreted as the percentage of total variation across the studies due to heterogeneity.[26]
-Stratified (meta-regression) analyses were performed using SAS software (version 9.2), applying a restricted maximum likelihood (REML) method to estimate the between-study variance and the combined OR.
+The individual study results (ie, log OR values and their corresponding SEs) were combined in a random effects meta-analysis model using the generic inverse variance outcome type in Review Manager.25 Heterogeneity between trials was assessed using the standard Q-test statistic (testing the hypothesis of homogeneity), and we present the I2 value, which can be interpreted as the percentage of total variation across the studies due to heterogeneity.26

-Methodological quality and Risk of Bias assessment
+Methodological quality and risk of bias assessment

-The methodological quality of the cohort studies were assessed using a published check list.[27]
-Two of the authors (MH and MWC) assessed this individually and judged each criterion to be "Adequately described", "Unclear", or "Inadequately described".
+The methodological quality of the cohort studies was assessed using a published check list.27 Two of the authors (MH and MWC) assessed this individually and judged each criterion to be 'Adequately described', 'Unclear', or 'Inadequately described'-corresponding to 'low risk of bias', 'unclear risk of bias', and 'high risk of bias', respectively.
 Disagreement was resolved by discussion.
 If an included study was authored by one or more of the current authors, a third reviewer (HL) was asked to perform a quality assessment.
-One quality assessment item was omitted ("Was a dose-response relationship between exposure and outcome demonstrated?") because this item relates to the findings of the study, not the methodological quality and assessment of dose-response forms part of the Bradford Hill criteria for causation (see below).
-Overall extent of risk of bias and methodological quality within each study was assessed using the GRADE approach to evaluate study limitations.[28]
+One quality assessment item was omitted ("Was a dose-response relationship between exposure and outcome demonstrated?") because this item relates to the findings of the study and not the methodological quality, and assessment of doseresponse forms part of the Bradford Hill criteria for causation (see below).
+The overall extent of risk of bias and methodological quality within each study was assessed using the GRADE approach to evaluate study limitations.28